hakerdefo/zola-blog/content/the-pretense.md

 +++

 You've lost weight, I hear them say
-Then why I feel really heavy inside
+But I feel heavier than lead inside
 It is confusing, sure I gotta weigh
 <!-- more -->
 We're fed up is their one complaint